 The serene, tranquil Butt Valley Reservoir in Plumas National Forest offers kayakers extraordinary paddling opportunities.
 Nestled among towering pines and vibrant foliage, this remote reservoir is a must-visit destination for paddlers of all skill levels.
 Its calm waters are dotted with a variety of watercraft, from leisurely canoes to high-speed powerboats.

-Paddlers can explore the reservoir's picturesque coves by canoe or kayak, immersing themselves in the surrounding wildlife.
-The fun doesn't stop on the water; the inviting lake also attracts swimmers and anglers hoping to reel in prized rainbow and brown trout.
+Paddlers can explore the reservoir's picturesque coves by canoe or kayak.
+The fun doesn't stop on the water; the inviting lake also attracts swimmers and anglers hoping to reel in prized rainbow and brown trout Valley Reservoir.
+Despite this setback, the serene beauty of this aquatic haven in t.
 For a change of pace, visitors can hike the miles of trails or find a quiet spot to cool off with a refreshing swim.

 Map of Butt Valley Reservoir